-International Research School in Applied Ecology (IRSAE)
+The International Research School in Applied Ecology (IRSAE)

 IRSAE is an academic network for young researchers and has 15 partners in Europe.
 The Faculty of Applied Ecology, Agricultural Sciences and Biotechnology at INN is the coordinating partner, and IRSAE has more than 200 PhD candidates and 50 researchers.
 The mission of IRSAE is to advance the quality of PhD education within various research fields coupled to applied ecology, thereby producing responsible future scientists and managers that can progress the present-day front in applied ecology further.
-The summer school is the largest IRSAE event of the year, and 60 PhD participants and 20 researchers will take part in the 2019 summer school.
+The annual summer school is the largest IRSAE event of the year, and normally 60 PhD candidates and 20 researchers will take part in the summer school.

 Website of IRSAE: https://irsae.no/

 From 2021, the research school will be broadened to include biotechnology.

 If you want to become a candidate in out PhD program, please applying for research fellowships with us.

 You can also contact us directly about admission to the PhD program if you are self-funded through work or otherwise.